penelopeysm/penelopeysm.github.io/src/content/posts/2026-04-05-claude/index.md

   The biggest problem with this is that you don't know what you don't know.
   It's easy to go down a route where you think you're doing fine, and Claude makes some improvements and you think you're actually doing quite well, but actually a better programmer would come along and point out flaws.

-- For this reason, I actually suspect (but have not yet verified) that Claude is *most harmful* in the prototyping stage of a new work.
+- For this reason, I actually suspect (but have not yet verified) that Claude is *most harmful* in the prototyping stage of a new project.
   If you have an existing project, it provides a good framework within which Claude can work: it can pick up the general quality of the codebase, design choices, etc. and work from there.
   However, if you set it completely loose on a new project it will probably come up with some ideas that are not great, and then it becomes hard to remove these as time goes on.
   But I don't have enough tokens to really test this out for sure.

+## What's the future like?

+I don't think that Opus 4.6 will replace all human software engineers.
+However, I suspect it can replace human software engineers where the quality of the code doesn't need to be great.
+In particular, as someone who used to work in scientific research, I have definitely seen a lot of bad code which could easily be rewritten with Claude to a higher standard.
+Technical debt doesn't matter in these situations, because the aim is to get a paper or feature out and forget that the code ever existed.

+If we don't want to accept this future, then that leads to the question of how we can incentivise researchers to make their code better.
+Despite this literally being the purpose of my current job, I don't yet have a good answer to this.
+One could make arguments about how better code leads to increased collaboration and usage.
+With that sort of argument, the general sentiment behind it is: let's try and unify the aims of scientific research and software development.
+But right now, I can't help but feel that ultimately funding for open-source code has to come with the express purpose of it being high-quality and open-source, rather than being tied to research grants, new papers, or new features.
+In other words, stop trying to pander to the academic incentives, and instead say that this funding is about making things maintainable, etc.
+I'm not sure that there is been a good solution to this yet...

+The alternative of course is to just roll with it, and let the LLMs take over.
+Which might just happen.